Shahid718/Programming-Phase-field-in-Fortran/model_B/example/README.md

 # **Finite difference codes**

-Athough the code is written with related comments and declaration at each stage and is easy to follow, we will nonetheless briefly describe the code.
+Although the code is written with related comments and declarations at each stage and is easy to follow, we will nonetheless briefly describe the code.

 ## **fd_FeCr.f90** and  **fd_FeCr_dislin.f90**